By John Irish

-The consumer price index climbed to 116.3 points on December 31, compared with 107.4 points a year earlier, the Ministry of National Economy said in a statement on Monday.
+The consumer price index rose to 111.9 points on August 31, compared with 105.1 points a year earlier, data published on the Ministry of National Economy website showed.
+Inflation was 5.98% in July.